-The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock beneficially owned by each Selling Stockholder as of May 15, 1997, the number of Shares registered hereby that each Selling Stockholder may offer and sell pursuant to this Prospectus.
+The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock owned by each Selling Stockholder as of June 6, 1997, the number of Shares registered hereby that each Selling Stockholder may offer and sell pursuant to this Prospectus.
 However, because the Selling Stockholders may offer all or a portion of the Shares at any time and from time to time after the date hereof, the exact number of Shares that each Selling Stockholder may retain upon completion of the Offering cannot be determined at this time.
-To the knowledge of the Company, none of the Selling Stockholders has had any
+To the knowledge of the Company, none of the Selling Stockholders has had any material relationship with the Company except as set forth in the footnotes to the following table and as more fully described elsewhere in this Prospectus (including the information incorporated by reference in this Prospectus).